All Glossaries Index

 Color separation

-- A photomechanical graphic process used by commercial artists which separates the primary colors in a color picture.
+A photomechanical graphic process used by commercial artists which separates the primary colors in a color picture.
 A printing plate is then made for each of the colors (yellow, cyan (blue) and red (magenta) and one for black.
-When these colors are printe

 Color trial proof

-- is printed before the bon a tirer.
+is printed before the bon a tirer.
 A color trial proof differs from the edition in the color of the ink that is used.
 These impressions result as colors are adjusted and tried or “proofed”.
-Color trial proofs record variations in color and in the proof
+Color trial proofs record variations in color and in the proofing of a complex color print.
+There may be many of them, each differing from the other.
+At the discretion of the artist, these proofs may be signed "color trial proof, "CTP" or they may be destroyed.

 Commercial yarn